 [Editor’s note: “7 U.S. Stocks to Buy on Coronavirus Weakness” is regularly updated to included the latest analysis of the rapidly evolving coronavirus situation and which stocks to buy.]

-The outbreak of Covid-19, a novel coronavirus strain which originated in China but has since gone global, is a big deal.
-To date, it has infected over 1 million people across the globe, killed at least 50,000, kept billions of people in their homes, brought the global economy to a screeching halt, and caused U.S. stocks to fall off a cliff.
+The novel coronavirus pandemic — formally dubbed Covid-19 — is a big deal.
+To date, it has infected over 6 million people across the globe.
+It has also killed nearly 400,000 people, kept billions more stuck in their homes, brought the global economy to a screeching halt, and caused U.S. stocks to fall off a cliff.

 I’ve already picked some Chinese stocks to buy once coronavirus fears fade.
 Now, I’m picking seven U.S. stocks to buy once coronavirus fears fade.
 Those seven strong U.S. stocks to buy include: